Photo by Pavel Danilyuk

 Ye Olde Gay Faire

-Join Mike Bennett’s Wonderwood Springs for the Ye Olde Gay Faire featuring Pride celebrations, drag performances, 40+ local vendors, live music, face painting, live goats and special treats.
+Join Mike Bennett’s Wonderwood Springs for the Ye Olde Gay Faire featuring local vendors, family-friendly activities and lots of food options.

 Wonderwood is at 7410 N. Chicago Ave. in Portland.
 For more information, visit Wonderwood Springs’ website.